openwashdata/dryingfaecal/README.md

 | ash             | Ash content                                                   |
 | trash_presence  | Whether trash is present or not                               |
 | pretreatment    | Pre-treatment                                                 |

+## Categories

+### Dewatering

+Experiment: Centrifugation done in a centrifuge HERMLE Z323, during 120 minutes at a rate of 5000 RPM, for 40 g of sample per centrifuge tube